-A Modern representation of how the Levitical shepherds tended the flocks in the
+A Modern Sheephold shows how the Levitical shepherds tended the flocks in the

-fields of the Shepherds near Bethlehen in Israel.
+fields of the Shepherds near Bethlehem in Israel.

 Keeping the young lambs safe and clean was not an easy task in this rocky area, so the chosen lambs were kept protected by wrapping them in strips of cloth known as swaddling cloth.
 The cloths or bands kept the lamb warm and calm.
 Any blemish from a scrape or injury would require the lamb to be rejected and sent out with the other lambs and sheep who were just ordinary stock.
 A passage in the Mishnah also verifies the conclusion that the flocks of sheep were destined for Temple sacrifices.

 To complicate the overcrowding in Bethlehem because of the census, there was a greater problem for the young couple.
-Any Jew would have recognized Mary was about to give birth, and that meant blood would be shed, making their host’s home ceremonially unclean.
-Mary and Joseph’s option was to accept the only accommodation available: a stable of some sort.
+Our Palestinian Christian guide in Bethelemen, Lahdo Shio, noted that any Jew would have recognized Mary was about to give birth, and that meant blood would be shed, making their host’s home ceremonially unclean.
+Mary and Joseph’s option was to accept the only accommodation available: a stable or cave of some sort.

 Caves and stones were the building materials of most structures back in ancient times.
 Jesus’ birthplace may have been a cave for the livestock with a person’s house built on top, but it is most likely Jesus was born at Migdal Eder or the Tower of the Flock.
 This watchtower from ancient times was used by the shepherds for protection from their enemies and wild beasts who stalked the flocks.
 It was also where they brought the ewes to deliver their lambs.

-Migdal Eder was a tower on the road between Bethlehem and Jerusalem and is mentioned in the Old Testament by the prophet Micah who foretold the Messiah would be born in Bethlehem, and He would come to “the tower of the flock.”
+Migdal Eder, located about 2,000 paces from Bethlehem, was a tower on the road between Bethlehem and Jerusalem and is mentioned in the Old Testament by the prophet Micah who foretold the Messiah would be born in Bethlehem, and He would come to “the tower of the flock.”

 Micah 4:8 “And thou, O tower of the flock, the stronghold of the daughter of Zion, unto thee shall it come, even the first dominion; the kingdom shall come to the daughter of Jerusalem.”
-As a Christian, we know that all the prophesies concerning the Messiah Jesus would be fulfilled, so this one cannot be ignored.
+As Christians, we know that all the prophecies concerning the Messiah Jesus would be fulfilled, so this one cannot be ignored.

 After Jacob left Bethel, he came to Eder (the tower), and there Rachel delivered Benjamin and then died.
 After burying Rachel, Jacob moved his flocks beyond the tower of Eder.
 This pinpoints the location as being just north of present-day Bethlehem.